ShahMinulAmin/rest-client/README.md

 Using docker command `docker-compose up` would run all test cases.

 ## Future enhancements
-* Implement Exponential back-off retry algorithm
+* Implement Exponential back-off retry algorithm.
+* Publish and distribute the module.